 7 Tools for Visual Digital Note Taking

 At Ink Factory, we offer something called digital visual note-taking.
 All of our listening and drawing skills that we usually apply to marker and paper are instead manifested in digital programs like Adobe Photoshop.
-When we draw digitally, images can be projected huge above an audience as the image progresses.
-Our clients have used our digital visual notes to support keynotes, panel discussions, and capture audience feedback.
+When we draw digitally, images can be projected huge above an audience as the image progresses or shared into remote webinar streams.
+Our clients have used our digital visual notes to support keynotes, webinars, panel discussions, capture audience feedback, and much more!

 iPad Pro + Apple Pencil

 One of the newest ways we’ve been experimenting with digital visual note-taking is our iPad Pro with the Apple Pencil.
 The Apple Pencil provides excellent pressure sensitivity, so creating detailed drawings is no issue.
 This is one of the most convenient setups we’ve ever used for visual note-taking!
-It’s also great for taking personal notes in meetings, like a digital sketchbook.
+It’s also great for taking personal notes, like a digital sketchbook, or sharing your notes on the screen during a virtual meeting.

-Our preferred app when using the Apple Pencil and iPad Pro is Adobe Draw.
+Our preferred app when using the Apple Pencil and iPad Pro is Procreate.

 Surface Pro 4